Ted's Woodworking Review

 Ted’s Woodworking Plans has been available as a Digital Product on the Internet for at least five years.
-If you do your own search you will find a lot of different views from “this is the greatest” to “this is the worst woodworking scam ever”.
+If you search the internet, you will find a lot of different views from “this is the greatest” to “this is the worst woodworking scam ever.”

-My review falls closer to worst ever, but the collection does have some very limited benefit.
+My review falls closer to worst ever, but the collection does have some minimal benefit.

 Why Ted’s Woodworking Plans Could be Useful

-- It helps you visualize possibilities and give you a more clear idea of what you might want to make for yourself.
+- It helps you visualize possibilities and give you a clearer idea of what you might want to make for yourself.

-- Looking through a lot of different plans of different types can I help you understand how projects are put together, and give you design ideas.
+- Looking through a lot of different plans of different types helps you envision the whole process and give you design ideas.

 Searching for Good Woodworking Plans is Frustrating!